FAQ

 YES.
 Just like half of all doctors graduate in the bottom half of their class, some contractors simply aren’t very good.
 You wouldn’t stick with a doctor who felt “off,” and this is no different.

 As for knowing the difference—it’s a hard pill, but it’s on you.
-You’re not asking solely for a price; you’re inviting someone into your space, so treat it like an interview.
+You’re not just asking for a price; you’re inviting someone into your space, so treat it like an interview.
 You don’t need to understand foam—you need to understand them.

 Ask anything:

-Why did they get into foam?
+• Why did they get into foam?

 Ask for:

-References from past customers
+• References from past customers

 Look them in the eye.
 Gauge their transparency and professionalism.
 Read their Google reviews, but use discernment—some reviews (good and bad) can be fake.
+Look for discrepancies, such as reviews that reference a different business name; this is a red flag of past rebrands worth checking on circuit court records.

 And if you still run into trouble?
 Don’t beat yourself up.
 There are folks like us with decades of experience ready to help fix it.
 No judgment.
 It’s tough out there.
 Sometimes the best guy turns out to be the lowest price, sometimes he’s not.
 Price isn’t always the best gauge.